sanjirhabib/benchmark/README.md

 - Add 500,000 items 10 times over.
 - Measure speed and memory consumption.

-Score is based on giving equal weight on both speed and memory consuption.
+Score gives equal weight on speed and memory.

 [score] = [run time seceonds] x [memory in MB] — The lower the better.